StevenMayher/432-2022/projectB/proposal_plans.md

 2. Be sure to closely read all of what I have there, especially the Status section for more details on what you need to address.
 3. You will need to write an email to Dr. Love with the subject line "**Revised 432 Project B Plans**".
     - Your email should specify your project title, your revised project outcomes (1 and 2), revised research questions and revised specifications of models for **both** Model 1 and Model 2 that meet the project B requirements and also address each the comments I've made on your summary.
 If necessary, please specify the revised counts of complete data you have for your revised outcomes.
 If you've changed data sources, you'll need to specify that as well.
 4. Then send the email to Dr. Love **no later than 9 AM this Friday 2022-04-08**.
+The sooner, the better.
 Again, please make the subject "Revised 432 Project B Plans".
 Thank you.

 Group | Investigator(s) | Project Title | Time
 :-----: | :-------: | :------------ | :-----